prediksicovidjatim/prediksicovidjatim/README.md

 # PCovidJatim - Website

 This is the source of the website of PCovidJatim.
 It's built with Django.
 The map is just an iframe here.
 Mpld3 is used to make the plots interactive.
+Please set the required environment variables in .env.
+The variable names should be self explanatory.

 PCovidJatim is a webmap of forecast of COVID-19 spread in East Java.
 The data is obtained from the East Java government.
 It is then used to fit a SEICRD model with lmfit.
 The +30 days forecast of the model and the actual data are then mapped into a time aware webmap made with ArcGIS Online using its Python API.
 The webmap is loaded in an Arcgis Online web app and then loaded in the website in an iframe.
 In addition to the map, the website also offers the model scores and plots.
 Every day, a worker checks the data source for new data and update the forecast and map if any.
 Every few days, a worker re-fit the model and update the forecast and map.
 They're all hosted in heroku.